 I have many years of experienced in working with distressed or angry clients, whether individuals, couples or families.
-I provide a safe environment to explore these and other strong feelings.
+I provide an opportunity to be held emotionally while exploring these and other strong feelings.

 The main focus of my work is with relationships, whether seeing an individual, or 2 or more people, to improve communication and understanding of each other's positions and this subsequently improves how people feel about themselves and each other.

 I believe that people can gain strength through change with and alongside others and that my job as a therapist is to support and assist that change.

 I am trained to work collaboratively with individuals, couples and families across the lifespan and aim to provide a calm space where differing thoughts and feelings can be safely explored.

 I acknowledge the importance of people’s different beliefs, cultures, contexts and life experiences and will adapt my way of working according to family members’ ages, needs, resources and preferences.

 I take ‘family’ to describe any group of people who define themselves as such and am happy to work with whoever you identify as important to you.

 I am not trained in psychoanalysis but will ask you to think about your future hopes, past experiences or ideas in order to help you find meaning in your current situation.